Erich Segal: Writing career

 In 1967, through connections on Broadway, Segal was given the opportunity to collaborate on the screenplay for the Beatles' 1968 motion picture Yellow Submarine, based on a story by Lee Minoff.
+He occasionally worked as an actor, having a supporting role in the French crime thriller Without Apparent Motive and a cameo appearance as a gondolier in Jennifer on My Mind, which he also wrote.

 His first academic book, Roman Laughter: The Comedy of Plautus (1968), published by the Harvard University Press, gave him considerable recognition and chronicled the great Roman comic playwright who inspired the Broadway hit A Funny Thing Happened on the Way to the Forum (1962).

-In the late 1960s, Segal collaborated on other screenplays.
+In the late 1960s, and early '70s Segal collaborated on other screenplays.
 He wrote a romantic story about a Harvard student and a Radcliffe student but failed to sell it.
 Literary agent Lois Wallace at the William Morris Agency then suggested he turn the script into a novel, and the result was Love Story (1970).
 A New York Times No. 1 bestseller, the book became the top selling work of fiction for 1970 in the United States, and was translated into 33 languages worldwide.
 The motion picture of the same name was the number one box office attraction of 1970.

 The novel proved problematic for Segal.
 He acknowledged that its success unleashed "egotism bordering on megalomania" and he was denied tenure at Yale.
 Moreover, Love Story "was ignominiously bounced from the nomination slate of the National Book Awards after the fiction jury threatened to resign."
 Segal later said that the book "totally ruined me."
 He would go on to write more novels and screenplays, including the 1977 sequel to Love Story, titled Oliver's Story.

 Segal published scholarly works on Greek and Latin literature and taught Greek and Latin literature at Harvard, Yale and Princeton universities.
 He was a Supernumerary Fellow and an Honorary Fellow of Wolfson College at Oxford University.
 He served as a visiting professor at Princeton, the University of Munich and Dartmouth College.

 His novel The Class (1985), a saga based on the Harvard Class of 1958, was a bestseller, and won literary honors in France and Italy.
 Doctors (1988) was another New York Times bestseller.
 In 2001, he published a book on the history of theatre called The Death of Comedy.